Kopernicus/Kopernicus/BandC.md

 Known Bugs:

 1.)
-The homeworld must be named "Kerbin" and must orbit the root star.
+For most use cases, the homeworld must be named "Kerbin" and must orbit the root star.
 You can rename it via displayName property for most purposes.
 We are working on a true fix for this that will allow you to have homeworlds properly on moons and on bodies not named Kerbin, but the fixes are not ready yet (there is a prerelease that supports renamed homeworlds).
 Until they are, see options cbNameLater, and postSpawnOrbit, but be aware they are buggy, and overall deprecated.

 2.)
 At interstellar ranges, heat can sometimes behave strangely, sometimes related to map zoom (be careful zooming out).
 It is best to turn off part heating when traveling far far away.
 (I am not sure if this is still releavent as of Release-159, feedback welcome).